STDyulgerov22/PSSI/README.md

 ## 🔍 Description <a name="description"></a>
 <h1 align="center"> Green Challenges </h1>
-<p align="center"> Our site goal is to make more people do fun and relaxin "green" challenges which help the enviorment by rewarding the people!
-When the person have done a certain challenge and send us proof they will win small prize! </p>
+<p align="center"> Our site goal is to make more people do fun and relaxing "green" challenges which help the enviorment by rewarding the people!
+When the person have done a certain challenge and send us proof they will win small prize!</p>

 ## 📃 Documentation <a name="docs"></a>